-and "make the investments in human capital and infrastructure required to achieve selfsustaining economic growth" (MVP 2007).
+and "make the investments in human capital and infrastructure required to achieve self-sustaining economic growth" (MVP 2007).

 The MVP is broadly similar to the "integrated rural development" (IRD) approach that was implemented in many countries in the 1970s and early 1980s before a consensus developed that it did not work.
 As one expert wrote, "Billions and billions of dollars went into hundreds of such programs without hardly any sustainable impact or poverty or institutions anywhere" (Binswanger-Mkhize 2011).
 The troubled history of IRD invites skepticism that the approach can spark sustained economic development, making it particularly important that projects of this type undergo rigorous IE.2 b.
-The evaluation
+The assessment

-In June 2010, the project released its first public evaluation of the effects of the project (MVP 2010).
+In June 2010, the project released its first report on the progress of the project (MVP 2010).
 The report compares values of several indicators at the time the project began to those three years into the program at five sites, describing the changes as "impacts" and "effects" of the project.
-A few months later, we produced a paper, later published in the Journal of Development Effectiveness, which critiqued the initial report and overall evaluation strategy (Clemens and Demombynes 2011).
+A few months later, we produced a paper, later published in the Journal of Development Effectiveness, which critiqued the initial report and overall approach to evaluation (Clemens and Demombynes 2011).
 Our paper compared the changes at the sites to broader trends in the countries where the MV are found.
 For the project sites in Kenya, Ghana, and Nigeria, Figure 1 compares trends in mobile phone ownership with trends nationally, in rural areas of those countries, and in rural areas of the regions where the MV sites are located.

 As the MV report notes, mobile phone ownership rose at the project sites.
 But it increased just as fast in areas untouched by the project, as the mobile revolution swept across the continent.
 This suggests that it would have risen at the MV sites with or without the project.
-Consequently, it is incorrect to view the rise as an "impact" of the project.
-Similar problems apply to all of the claims of impacts made in the 2010 MV report.
+Consequently, it was incorrect to describe the rise as an "impact" of the project.
+Similar problems apply to 17 other measurements of "impact" made in the 2010 MV report.

-Returning to the notation used in the previous section, the before-and-after comparison used in the Millennium Villages report presented $Y_i(1)$ -the changes observed in each village-as the impacts of the project.
-But this would only be the impact of the project under the assumption that $Y_i(0)$ equals zero.
+To be fair, the report did not claim to be a formal scientific evaluation.
+A passage in the report noted "the provisional nature of the results presented here ... they represent only part of the third-year evaluation underway this year.
+We are presenting these partial results now in order to foster a better public understanding of the Project [...]."
+Even so, the report presented 18 separate changes $Y_i(1)$ observed in the villages as "impacts" of the project.
+But these would only be impacts in the generally understood sense of the word under the assumption that $Y_i(0)$ equals zero.
 Under this assumption, if the MVP had not been introduced, nothing would have changed: mobile phone ownership, child nutrition, access to clean water, etc. would have remained at the same levels as they were pre-MVP.
-The before-and-after approach to impact evaluation is widely recognized to be invalid because it requires this extreme and generally incorrect assumption that $Y_i(0)$ is zero.
+The beforeand-after approach to impact evaluation is widely recognized to be invalid because it requires this extreme and generally incorrect assumption that $Y_i(0)$ is zero.